Why Should I Use Gantt Charts in Project Management Software?

 Using a Gantt chart, you can view each sprint separately and focus only on the tasks within each one.
 Or you can view the project in its entirety to keep track of how changes in one sprint will impact the others.

-For instance, if you make a change to a task on line 6 of a schedule, it could push out activities on line 24, 32, 45, and 96.
-And the updates will happen instantly, as long as they’re not breaking any constraints.
-So you may not even notice that the line 96 task was pushed out.
-Which makes it more difficult to plan in advance and manage expectations about upcoming work.
+For instance, if you change a task on line six of a schedule, it could push out activities on lines 24, 32, 45, and 96.
+The updates will happen instantly, as long as they’re not breaking any constraints.
+You may not even notice that the line 96 task was pushed out, making it more difficult to plan and manage expectations about upcoming work.

 - You can define the critical path

 One of the best reasons to use a Gantt chart is to easily define and monitor your critical path.
-Thanks to the visual nature of the Gantt chart, you can quickly pinpoint which path in your schedule is the longest.
+Thanks to the Gantt chart's visual nature, you can quickly pinpoint which path in your schedule is the longest.
 This knowledge allows you to understand which tasks can’t afford to slip if you want to complete the project on time.

 Plus, your project management software Gantt chart can help you identify if your critical path changes due to shifting timelines.
-This way you can also prioritize the most important tasks without accidentally placing emphasis on work that is no longer on the critical path.
+This way, you can prioritize the most important tasks without accidentally emphasizing work that is no longer on the critical path.

 - You can increase accountability

 Projects can often feel like you’re juggling a lot of balls in the air.
-And one dropped ball can lead to them all falling down.
-Without a Gantt chart, it’s hard to see where all of the balls are even at any one time.
-That can lead to a lack of accountability among your team and micromanagement for you.
+And one dropped ball can lead to them all falling.
+Without a Gantt chart, it’s hard to see where all of the balls are at any one time.
+This can lead to a lack of accountability among your team and micromanagement for you.

 Benefits of project management software Gantt charts